 - 1. As previous years - 2.
 Work more autonomously and lead some clinical meetings (for example MDT meetings)

-- 1. Attend a clinical and/or educational supervision course RCP or local equivalent - 2.
-Attend leadership/management course20 - 3.
-Attend a national/international conference21
+- Attend a clinical and/or educational supervision course Royal college of Physicians (RCP) or local equivalent - 2.
+Attend leadership/management course14 - 3.
+Attend a national/international conference15